 Diamonds may be a girl's best friend, but colored gemstones are a fab way to show that your love is out-of-this-world extraordinary.
 Colored gems in a rainbow of hues offer an affordable alternative to the traditional diamond and allow you to go with a larger carat weight for your engagement ring center stone.
 Sensational citrines and sapphires in yellow, pink and blue are loved by several engaged celebrities, too!

-Purple also represents royalty, so if your true love calls you his princess, then a proposal with this gorgeous color sapphire, set in a vintage-style halo engagement ring, might be in your future.
+Purple also represents royalty, so if your true love calls you his princess, then a proposal with this gorgeous color sapphire gemstone, set in a vintage-style halo engagement ring, might be in your future.

-The white sapphire symbolizes maturity and confidence, especially when it comes to relationships.
-This stone will look stunning set in a platinum or white gold engagement ring, and will truly make a statement when accented with yellow, pink or blue sapphires.
+The white sapphire gemstone symbolizes maturity and confidence, especially when it comes to relationships.
+This gemstone will look stunning set in a platinum or white gold engagement ring, and will truly make a statement when accented with yellow, pink or blue sapphire gemstone.

 Good day sunshine.
-Wake up every morning to a yellow sapphire engagement ring on your left ring finger and you'll be skipping on your way to the kitchen to make coffee.
-Not only is yellow a cheerful color, it is rumored to provide health, prosperity, denotes piety, and will bless you with children.
+Wake up every morning to a yellow sapphire gemstone engagement ring on your left ring finger and you'll be skipping on your way to the kitchen to make coffee.
+Not only is the yellow of this colored gemstone a cheerful color, it is rumored to provide health, prosperity, denotes piety, and will bless you with children.

 Set a yellow sapphire gemstone in white gold or platinum and the stone really pops.
 If you are really ready to go bold with gold, select a yellow gold setting and your engagement ring will be the talk of every party you attend.